chelsea-hansen/RSV-Interventions/README.md

  3. The timing/phase of seasonal forcing (&phi;), bounded between 0 and 2&pi;.
  4. The proportion of infections leading to reported hospitalizations - reporting rate (&theta;), bounded to be between 0 and 1.

-The second step uses these fitted parameters to fit data during the pandemic through the 2022-23 rebound season.
+Part 2: The second part of this step uses these fitted parameters to fit data during the pandemic through the 2022-23 rebound season.
 To fit this time period the code will reduce the number of contacts by different amounts at different time points.
 In addition to reducing the number of contacts, external seeing of infections is reduced to zero from April 2020 - February 2021, and then gradually returns to normal by May 2021.

 Assumptions when fitting contact reductions:
  1. It is assumed that there is a reduction in contacts from April - June 2020, corresponding with stay-at-home-orders.
 The model will fit the magnitude of the reduction (proportion between 0-1, with 1 representing pre-pandemic contact patterns)